ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListArrayDynamic.rst.txt

 .. inlineav:: ListArrayDynamicZoomCON dgm
     :align: center

-Notice that although growing by 10000 seems pretty good at first, for largest lists it's worse than growing by 10%.
+Notice that although growing by 10000 seems pretty good at first, for largest lists it's worse than growing by 10% (a factor of 1.1).
 We can see this more clearly if we zoom out the graph, making the *x*-axis go up to :math:`10,000,000` instead of :math:`1,000,000`:

 .. inlineav:: ListArrayDynamicCON dgm
     :align: center